13.5K Views 11 months ago

 Plants Produce Oxygen

-Through a process known as photosynthesis, plants take in carbon dioxide then converts it to oxygen, which is released into the air for us to breath in.
+Through a process known as photosynthesis, plants take in carbon dioxide and then convert it to oxygen, which is released into the air for us to breathe in.

 Plants Clear Out Toxins

 According to NASA, certain houseplants improve indoor air quality by absorbing environmental toxins and increasing healthy oxygen levels.
-In addition to increasing oxygen, plants also capture toxins from indoor air then converts and releases them back out as harmless byproducts.
+In addition to increasing oxygen, plants also capture toxins from indoor air and then convert and release them back out as harmless byproducts.
 Try keeping plants like bamboo palm and ficus.

 Natural Mood Enhancers